Languages and Collations (Analysis Services)

 Analysis Services supports the languages and collations provided by Microsoft Windows operating systems.
 Language and Collation properties are initially set at the instance level during installation, but can be changed afterwards at different levels of the object hierarchy.

 In a multidimensional model (only), you can set these properties on a database or cube – you can also set them on translations that you create for objects within a cube.
+In a tabular model, language and collation are inherited from the host operating system.

 This topic includes these sections: